Alcohol & Covid-19 (coronavirus)

 Alcohol is a sedative which is why people often say that alcohol can help get you to sleep.
 While this may be true, there are some significant caveats to understand that are perhaps less discussed or widely known.

-At a time when stress and new routines may already be affecting sleep patterns, it’s even more important to remember that drinking alcohol will have a negative impact on the quality of your sleep.
+Stress and new routines may have affected your sleep patterns, it’s even more important now to remember that drinking alcohol will have a negative impact on the quality of your sleep.

 FOLLOW HSE GUIDANCE TO SLOW THE SPREAD OF COVID-19